Chapter 22: Betrayals

 Sagen rose easily to his feet, confidence pouring from him.
 “This is Lady Melyssa Locke.
 I believe you met her on your last visit to Lexandria.
 Is something wrong?”

 “She’s what, young Melazera?
-Like your father, have you finally lost your wits?
-This is my granddaughter, Melyssa.”
+Have you finally lost your wits?
+This is my granddaughter Melyssa.”

-“B-bu-but… she’s…” Wide-eyed, the Lord of Lorness stuttered, embarrassing himself.
-This wasn’t the girl who’d been vetted.
+“B-bu-but…she’s…” Wide-eyed, the Earl of Lorness stuttered.
+This wasn’t the girl he’d vetted.
 She was close in appearance, but that girl’s hair was darker, not blonde.

-The other three dowagers were rising to their feet, their attentions focused on him.
+The other three dowagers were rising to their feet; their attentions focused on him.
 Crossing one of them would be bad.
 Crossing all four was suicide.
+These were the most influential women in the kingdom, with generations of loyal followers.
 They’d compete to see who disemboweled him first, the spiteful old harridans.

-Gaelib looked around.
-There were only the dowagers, the king, his future bride, and servants.
+Gaelib’s eyes flitted about the room.
+There were only the dowagers, the king, his bride, and servants.
 No one he could call on.
 Trying to explain himself would only make things worse.

-The Lord of Lorness bowed low, buying a moment to gather his racing thoughts.
+The Earl of Lorness bowed low, buying a moment to gather his racing thoughts.
 “My most humble apologies, Your Majesty, Lady Melyssa.
-I’d not appreciated your bride-to-be was such a magnificent beauty, Sire.
-I’ve only met her previously under more… informal circumstances.”
+I’d not realized your bride-to-be had blossomed into such a magnificent beauty, Sire.
+I’d only met her briefly, and that was some time ago.”

-“If your faculties are that diminished,” Evelyne of Lexandria patted the braided white hair that wrapped precisely around her head like a crown, “perhaps I should have a word with Gregory about your loans.
-It wouldn’t be good business to risk such large sums on someone who can’t recognize a Locke when one is standing before them.”
+“If your faculties are that diminished,” Evelyne patted the braided white hair that wrapped precisely around her head like a crown, “perhaps I should have a word with Gregory about your loans.
+It wouldn’t be good stewardship to risk such enormous sums on someone who can’t recognize a Locke when one is standing before them.”

-“Don’t be too hard on my steward,” Sagen responded.
+“Don’t be too hard on my steward,” Sagen said.
 “He’s clearly overworked, aren’t you, Gaelib?”

-“Yes, yes, Your Majesty,” Melazera nodded, sweat dripping into his eyes.
+“Yes, yes, Your Majesty.”
+Melazera bowed, sweat dripping down his back.
 “Thank you for your understanding.”

 Gaelib bowed.
 “As you wish, Your Majesty.
 Thank you.”

-“In fact,” the king continued, “let’s make it official.
-Step outside with me, Gaelib.
-We’ll announce your sabbatical to the Court right now.
-I’ll be back in just a minute, Lady Melyssa.”
+Sagen waited for him to look up.
+“In fact, let’s make it official.
+Step outside with me.
+We’ll announce your sabbatical to the court right now.
+I’ll be back shortly, Lady Melyssa.”

 Where’d she come from?

 I miscalculated what the presence of a lady would do to his resolve.
 This is going to be harder to manage than expected.
-Still, the girl looked appropriately terrified the whole time.
+Still, the girl seemed appropriately frightened.

-That satisfied him, even if things hadn’t gone as he wished, even though he’d have to depart for Lorness in the morning.
+That satisfied him, even if things hadn’t gone as he wished, and he’d have to depart for Lorness in the morning.

 Caileagh won’t be pleased.
 Should I tell her?
-No, let’s enjoy the peace and quiet as long as possible.
+No, let’s enjoy the peace as long as possible.

 Thirty-nine days.

-He’d planned for a shorter period, wanting to snub the Lockes or force them to travel at an uncivilized pace to attend the wedding.
+He’d planned for a shorter period, wanting to snub the Lockes and force them to travel at an uncivilized pace to attend the wedding.
 Either would have pleased him.
-Yet, it had been necessary to miss the procession for his Emancipation Ritual.
+Yet, it was necessary to miss the Procession.
+His Emancipation Ritual required today’s precise astrological alignments.

 When Sagen returned, he sat beside his fiancé and spoke softly to her.
 “I’m so sorry, Lady Melyssa.
 I may have pushed things too far.
 You embolden me.
-However, that man will never again disrespect you in public.
-In private?
-I’m afraid he may be very unpleasant from time to time.
 Were you very frightened?”

-Melyssa nodded meekly, but her eyes darted towards the chaperones, who were hissing at each other.
+Melyssa’s eyes darted toward the chaperones, who were hissing at each other.
 Then the smallest of smiles appeared on her lips.
 “Not at all,” she whispered.
-“With everything you, the steward, and my grandmother said, I thought I should act scared.
-Or, should I have been petulant?
-Perhaps have asked him if he’d like my father to send him a protocol tutor to improve his manners?”
+“With everything you, the steward, and my grandmother said, I thought I should act scared.”

 Sagen chuckled.
 “You’re brilliant.
 We’ll do well.”